[?] Subscribe To This Site

 The goal of Pets in the Classroom is to establish healthy child-pet relationships at an early age by supporting responsible pet care in grammar and middle school classrooms across the country.

 Many public school teachers have very limited resources for the support of classroom animals.
-That’s why The Pet Care Trust sponsors Pets in the Classroom, helping teachers keep pets in their classrooms through direct, no-hassle grants.
-Grants are offered to public school Kindergarten through Sixth grade classes.
+That's why The Pet Care Trust sponsors Pets in the Classroom, helping teachers keep pets in their classrooms through direct, no-hassle grants.
+Grants are offered to public school kindergarten through sixth grade classes.

-Applying is totally easy.
+Applying is easy.
 Fill in the online form, submit it, and within 7 business days you should hear back with a decision.
 If you qualify, you'll receive a coupon sent directly to you for the support of your pet in the classroom project.
 That’s all there is to it.

 Why have a Classroom Pet?

-Happy kid with bunnyThe opportunity to positively impact the lives of children through pets is almost unquantifiable.
+The opportunity to positively impact the lives of children through pets is almost unquantifiable.

 Pets Enrich The Classroom Experience